Yangon International Airport, Myanmar

 In April 2003, the runway of the airport was expanded from 8,100ft to 11,200ft.
 The expansion resulted in handling larger jests such as Boeing 747.
 The runway expansion was designed by CPG Airport Consultant, based in Singapore and constructed by Asia World.

 The airport is facilitated with automated baggage handling systems and integrated check-in system.
 In 2005, Inter-Roller Engineering was awarded a contract to design and install a complete arrival and departure baggage handling system at the airport.
 The installation was completed in 2007.

-CNA Group was awarded a contract worth $10.6m to design, supply, install and commission 24 engineering systems at the airport terminal building.
+CNA Group was awarded a $10.6m contract to design, supply, install and commission 24 engineering systems at the airport terminal building.
 The contract also included providing baggage handling system, security check equipment and airport docking guidance system.

 ATC tower at Yangon International Airport

 The air traffic control (ATC) at Yangon airport is carried out from the ATC operations building.
 The Air Traffic Management Division (ATMD) is responsible for providing air traffic management services within Yangon.

 Ground transportation and parking

 The airport has many ground transportation facilities available.
 The Yangon public bus transportation facility is available from the terminal to the city centre.
 The taxi stand is located at the exit gate with Shwe Pyan Hlwar Transportation as the authorised taxi operator.